ValJed/tomato/README.md

 Tomato is a simple pomodoro TUI.

-Designed to be flexible allowing to choose if you need a break or not if you're in you flow state.
+Designed to be flexible allowing to choose if you need a break or not in order to respect your flow state.

 It'll also allow you to modify the duration of your session when starting it.